dmmarkwork-cloud/ss316-cd-nozzle-feasibility/README.md

-# Thermal and Structural Feasibility of an Uncooled SS316 Conical Convergent-Divergent Nozzle and DFM Package
+# Thermal and Structural Feasibility of an Uncooled SS316 Conical Convergent-Divergent Nozzle and a DFM Package

 Multiphysics analysis of an uncooled stainless-steel converging-diverging nozzle.
 The study answers a single question: **can SS316 survive the combined thermal and pressure loading at the design operating point?**